pfptcommunity/pfptcommunity/README.md

 This is a client subscriber to Proofpoint On-demand's (PoD) Log API.
 The Log API is a websocket service (wss) awaiting connections from clients.
 You can subscibe to either filter (message) logs or MTA (maillog) logs.

-note: The PoD Log API documentation does not seem to be publicly available, so I can not reference it here.
-Reach out to your sales/ account team.

 https://github.com/lambdac0de/node-proofpoint-podclient